iendicott/Home-Assistant/SunSynk Local Control/README.md

 <br>

-## For the SunSynk Inverters with Separate CAN & RS485 Ports.
+## For the SunSynk Inverters with separate CAN & RS485 Ports.
 <br>

 ![5.5KW inverter](<5.5KW inverter.png>)